 Employee data can be processed upon consent of the person concerned.
 Declarations of consent must be submitted voluntarily.
-Within the EU/European Economic Area, consent generally does not constitute a valid legal basis for the processing in the employment context as there is a legal presumption that such consent was not submitted voluntarily and any processing will have to rely on one of the other legal bases available.
 Involuntary consent is void.
 To the extent that consent is a valid basis for processing, please see above at paragraph 5.1.1 for the further requirements.
 A further complication is, that consent can normally be withdrawn, thereby preventing any further processing.